• Skip to primary navigation

 Guest post by Erin Knight, FDN-P

 Did you know that nearly 60% of migraineurs report suffering from anxiety as well?
 I didn’t.
-That was one of many surprising things I discovered interviewing functional medicine experts and clinicians with decades of experience helping people overcome their headaches and migraines at the root cause (you can listen in to these interviews here on the Chronic Headache and Migraine Summit)
+That was one of many surprising things I discovered interviewing functional medicine experts and clinicians with decades of experience helping people overcome their headaches and migraines at the root cause for the Chronic Headache and Migraine Summit.

 As much as the high correlation between migraines and anxiety surprised me, I could quickly see some reasons for the connection.
 People with frequent headaches report that managing life around headaches and missing out on things places an incredible strain on relationships and career that is nearly as bad as the physical pain.
 In other words, the mental agony of being sidelined by severe headaches is worse than the pain itself and contributes to the stress we carry around each day.
 But I don’t have to tell you that.